rkuklik/rustcodex/README.md

 ### Templates

-Templates are UTF-8 encoded files present in the `templates` directory, which will are parsed and inlined into the resulting binary on rebuild via `build.rs`.
+Templates are UTF-8 encoded files present in the `templates` directory, which are parsed and inlined into the resulting binary on rebuild via `build.rs`.
 Filename is significant.
 It must contain at least one `.`, where the text preceding the first `.` will be used as the template's name.